 The Public Transportation Agency Safety Plan (PTASP) rule by the Federal Transit Administration (FTA) went into effect on July 19, 2019.
-Designed to make public transit even safer than it already is, the PTASP rule requires certain public transit agencies to create safety plans that cover a range of documented policies and procedures—including those for vehicle inspections.
+The FTA has officially extended the deadline to July 20, 2021, but still expects agencies work toward becoming compliant.
+The PTASP rule requires certain public transit agencies to create safety plans that cover a range of documented policies and procedures—including those for vehicle inspections.
 These plans should be living documents, regularly evaluated and updated.

 1 Take a systematic approach.